The Relation between a Mentor's Functioning as a Buddha and Being a Buddha

 In tantra guru-yoga, disciples need to see their mentors as Buddhas on all three levels – shravaka sutra, bodhisattva sutra, and highest tantra.
 Thus, in A Ceremony to Honor the Gurus, the Fourth Panchen Lama taught disciples to visualize their tantric masters externally in the forms of Tsongkhapa as a monk with shravaka vows.
 In Tsongkhapa's heart sits Shakyamuni, the teacher of the bodhisattva sutras.
 In Shakyamuni's heart sits Vajradhara, the source of the highest tantras.
 In Vajradhara's heart is a syllable hum, symbolizing clear light mind.

 Moreover, as the Fourth Panchen Lama explained in The Essence of [Kedrub Je's] "Ocean of Actual Attainments," the stacked figures also represent the gross, subtle, and subtlest levels of body, speech, and mind.
-Regarding one's tantric master as a Buddha on all three levels of each leads to the ultimate, definite source of Buddhahood – clear light subtlest mind and the and the subtlest communicative vibration and subtlest energy-wind inseparable from it.
+Regarding one's tantric master as a Buddha on all three levels of each leads to the ultimate, definite source of Buddhahood – clear light subtlest mind and the subtlest communicative vibration and subtlest energy-wind inseparable from it.